pandianmn/scrapy-tutorials/scrapy/pagination_and_details/2_scraping_multiple_pages/text.md

 This approach ensures that the spider will navigate through all available pages on the website, extracting quotes until there are no more pages left.

-In the following sections, we'll delve deeper into combining pagination with detail scraping, ensuring a comprehensive data extraction process.

 ### Saving the Spider in Your Project:

 Before running the spider, ensure you save it in the appropriate location within your Scrapy project.
 Typically, spiders are saved in the `spiders` directory of your project.